Alonza0314/lotus/README.md

     lserver, err := server.NewLotusServer("test.pem")
     ```

 4. Write your service function and decide this funtion's identifier.
+Be careful that do not use "int" directly.
+Instead, use float64 to represent the number's type, since the json module does not distinguish "int" and "float64".

     ```go
     // identifier = "add"
-    func add(a, b int) int {
+    func add(a, b interface{}) float64 {
-        return a + b
+        return a.(float64) + b.(float64)
     }
     ```